kensybernadeau/PLP_Titanium/Final Report/Final_Report.md

 display the location(the No. of line) where the risks occur.
 At last, the language can provide the suggestions that may secure the program.

-To run Titanium language, the user need Python 3.4 and the PLY package installed, then download the PLP_Titanium zip file from github and extract its content.
+To run Titanium language, the user need Python 3.4 and the PLY package installed, then download the Titanium zip file from github and extract its content.
 Finally, the user needs to execute PLP_Titanium/titanium.py in order to run the language.
 	This language will serve as a checkpoint before compilation: it will “read” the code and will prevent the code from being compiled if it detects any code fragment that could indicate an eventual security flaw in the system.
 It should detect vulnerabilities, such as buffer overflow, or a format String Exploit, among others.
 It should then cancel compilation and warn the user that there is a vulnerability in a specific fragment their code and would indicate how to best deal with the vulnerability.
 Therefore, the resulting code can have a secure structure, and the user (the programmer) can better understand and begin to code more carefully, avoiding the security risks that could arise.